What to Wear for Comfortable Camping Outfits

 SUNGLASSES.
 Of course, you don’t want to forget eye protection on your camping outing.
 I recommend opting for polarized sunglasses, especially if you are going to be around water.
 There are many great brands on the market – however, I recommend checking out Smith for value for the cost.
 If you want a brilliant pair of sunglasses, Maui Jim has some truly fantastic lenses.
 Just make sure you don’t lose them!

 SUNSCREEN.
 For the areas of your skin that aren’t covered, don’t forget the sunscreen!
-For the ladies, you might want to opt for a tinted moisturizer.
+Ladies, you might want to opt for a tinted moisturizer.
 Also, don’t forget the delicate skin on your lips.
 Be sure to pack a lip balm with SPF.

 HEADLAMP.
 This is one of those wearable necessities you don’t want to be without on your next camping trip.
 A headlamp leaves your hands free to stoke the campfire or search for something in your backpack or tent.
 A good headlamp will be around 1000 lumens and USB rechargeable.
 We like this headlamp from Fenix, which is also waterproof and has a battery life of around 100 hours.